rishabh-060/twogood.co-clone/readme.md

 # twogood.co web clone
-## This project is made in simple HTML, CSS, JavaScript
+### This project is made in simple HTML, CSS, JavaScript

 # Prerequisites
-- HTML
-- CSS
-- Locomotive JS
-- ScrollTrigger JS
+- Just Need any browser to run

 ## Made by